 - admin - (leave the password field blank)

 If you're reading this, then the chances are that you were searching for a way to change/modify the settings of your home (or office) Internet router.
 Well, you've come to the right place.
-In this article, you will learn how to change the password of your Wi-Fi, along with many other useful tricks that will help you manage your connection to the Internet much better.
+Learning to navigate the router settings is useful for tasks such as how to change wifi password or update security protocols.
+In this article, you will learn how to change the WiFi password, along with many other useful tricks that will help you manage your connection to the Internet much better.
 And it all starts with this sequence of numbers: 192.168.1.2.

 Device Brands That Support The 192.168.1.2 IP Address